CouchPotato Review

 Usability

-CouchPotato features a simple interface with multiple views:
+CouchPotato features a straightforward interface with multiple views:

 ![CouchPotato Wanted](couchpotato

-The CouchPotato home screen also provides a list of snatched and available video content and has a list of suggested files you may be interested in.
-Searching can also be done from different pages, since its search box can easily be found on the upper right corner of the interface.
+The CouchPotato home screen also provides a list of snatched and available video content, along with suggestions for files you may be interested in.
+Searching can be done from various pages, as its search box is conveniently located in the upper right corner of the interface.

 Conclusion